dreamcatcher-tech/network/Inbox/2025-08-29 2106 home agent server loads.md

 If different that seems to make it a bit weird and not as simple to get a handle on.

-fly proxy can then route based on traffic load so that we are
+fly proxy can then route based on traffic load so that we are always responsive.